 Course Outcome: Human practices have increased the risk and vulnerability towards disasters by many folds.
-Improper land use planning is the primary factors influencing exposure and vulnerability of communities.
-The course covers the important characteristics of land use planning and factors governing the land use change.
-Besides in this course students will get familiar with different legal provisions of India with regard to land use regulations.
+Improper land use planning being the primary indicator of the human influence on the vulnerability.
+These courses cover the important concepts and aspects of land use planning and discuss the factors governing the land use change.
+Besides in this course students will get familiar with different techno-legal provisions of India with regard to land use regulations.